Failure To Diagnose/Wrong Diagnosis

 Doctors do the best they can by following the standards of care in the medical profession.
-But, in some cases, they make mistakes — like failing to diagnose serious medical conditions that should be treated.
-They do not run the appropriate tests, or they miss test results that should have been obvious indicators of a condition.
+But sometimes they make mistakes — like failing to diagnose serious medical conditions that should be treated.
+They do not run the appropriate tests or they miss test results that should have been obvious indicators of a condition.
 When this happens, they must be held accountable for the harm they cause.

 A board-certified radiologist failed to detect lung cancer that was clearly visible on an X-ray.
 This failure delayed treatment that may have otherwise saved the life of the patient.
 Because of his failure to diagnose, a life was lost.

 The legal team at the medical malpractice law firm of DeVore, Acton & Stafford, P.A., serves victims of medical misdiagnosis throughout North Carolina.
 Our Charlotte failure to diagnose lawyers use their years of experience and in-depth knowledge to help people affected by medical malpractice hold doctors accountable for the harm caused.
 Reach out to us online to learn more about your circumstances.

 In addition to our work with clients suffering the effects of misdiagnosis, our attorneys help victims of the wrong diagnosis.
 Wrong diagnosis is common in emergency and trauma settings and often involves sending someone home who has actually had a heart attack (commonly misdiagnosed as angina) or a stroke (commonly misdiagnosed as a migraine or severe tension headache).
 Unfortunately, not only can lasting health effects occur as a result of these wrong diagnoses, but they can also be fatal.